Andøya, Agder

-Andøya is an island and neighborhood in the city of Kristiansand in Agder county, Norway.
-The neighborhood is part of the district of Voie in the borough of Vågsbygd within the city.
+Andøya is an island in the city of Kristiansand which is located in Kristiansand Municipality in Agder county, Norway.
+The island (and its residential neighborhood) is part of the district of Voie in the borough of Vågsbygd within the city.
 The island is connected to the mainland via a short bridge.
-The island is mostly villas, harbors and has a population around 1,000 (2014).
+The island is mostly villas and harbors, and it has a population around 1,000 people (2014).

-There are no schools or shops located at the island but there is a lot of businesses and offices at the island.
+There are no schools or shops located on the island, but there are a number of businesses and offices located on the island.
 Buses are available to Vågsbygd a few times a day.
-The postal code for the island begins with 462* and the telephone area code is 38.